luisDVA/overlay/README.md

 ### System requirements

 - ImageMagick (required by magick).
-Verify with `magick::magick_config()` in R or `magick -version` in your shell.
+Verify with `magick::magick_config()` in R or `magick --version` in the terminal.
-- Fonts: if your plots/tables use custom fonts, ensure they are available to the system.
+- Fonts: when using custom fonts, make sure they are available.

 ### LLM disclosure